Cyclone Tracy: Health and essential services crisis

 As soon as the worst of the storm had passed, Darwin faced several immediate health crises.
 On Christmas Day, the Darwin Hospital treated well over five hundred patients, with 112 of these being admitted into the hospital, and both of the facility's operating theatres being utilised.
 The first casualties did not arrive till 7 a.m. because of high winds and severe road conditions in and around the Darwin area.
 Operating continued throughout the night and into the early morning.
 Local teams worked without relief until the arrival of a surgical team from Canberra late that day.
 Those who were considered unable to return to work within two weeks were evacuated by air to safer locations.

 All official communications out of Darwin were no longer operational.
 The antennas at the OTC Coastal Radio Service station (callsign VID) were destroyed during the storm.
 Station manager Bob Hooper, who was an amateur radio operator, helped to establish communications using his own equipment.
 By 10 a.m., Gary Gibson, another amateur operator, was able to establish a station at the Darwin Community College, and within a short period of time, a network of stations was established across the country.
-This network, coordinated by Melbourne D24 police, provided message services to the cities of Perth, Melbourne, Sydney, Canberra, Townsville, Brisbane, Adelaide, Alice Springs, Gove, Mt Isa, Cairns, Rockhampton, Mackay, Lismore, and Cooma.
-By 10:40 a.m., VID operators had established VID2 on board MV Nyanda in Darwin Harbour, and then for five days official communications traffic in and out of Darwin was handled via continuous wave radio (Morse code).
+This network, coordinated by Melbourne D24 police, provided message services to the cities of Perth, Melbourne, Sydney, Canberra, Townsville, Brisbane, Adelaide, Alice Springs, Gove, Mount Isa, Cairns, Rockhampton, Mackay, Lismore and Cooma.
+By 10:40 a.m., VID operators had established VID2 on board Nyanda in Darwin Harbour, and then for five days official communications traffic in and out of Darwin was handled via continuous wave radio (Morse code).
 The only local radio station that was not completely disabled was the ABC's 8DR.
 For the next two days, it was Darwin's only link to the outside world and was on the air for all but 34 hours in the coming weeks.